Online UTI Treatment in Florida: Antibiotics When Appropriate

 Can you treat a UTI online in Florida?

 For most eligible adult women with classic uncomplicated UTI symptoms, yes.
-Florida law permits Florida-licensed APRNs with prescriptive authority to evaluate and prescribe non-controlled medications — including antibiotics commonly used for uncomplicated UTI — through telehealth, including asynchronously, when the standard of care is met.
+Florida law permits licensed Florida clinicians with prescriptive authority to evaluate and prescribe non-controlled medications — including antibiotics commonly used for uncomplicated UTI — through telehealth, including asynchronously, when the standard of care is met.

 The visit reviews your symptoms, urinary history, allergies, current medications, recent antibiotic use, pregnancy status, and any signs of a complicated infection.
-If you're a candidate for asynchronous treatment, the prescription is sent electronically to your pharmacy.
-If your situation needs in-person evaluation, the APRN will say so directly and refer you appropriately.
+If you're a candidate for online treatment, the prescription is sent electronically to your pharmacy.
+If your situation needs in-person evaluation, the clinician will say so directly and refer you appropriately.

 This isn't a workaround.
 It's a clinically validated pathway that fits well-defined patient situations.
 The honest version of what telehealth UTI care does best: take eligible patients with classic symptoms and get them safe treatment quickly.
 The honest version of what it does not do well: substitute for in-person care when the picture is more complicated.